Simply copy and paste the following command line in your terminal to create your first Strapi v4 project.

 With the new database query engine, we will also be able to ship features faster, such as the awaited versioning, preview, activity logs, better cross-environment migration, and more (by the way, let us know what features you'd love to see in the next versions!)

-Have a look at more details about the new query engine and the database layer.
+Look at more details about the new query engine and the database layer.

 Also, check out this short video explaining the new query engine:

 With a new database query engine under the hood, the REST and GraphQL API are also becoming more advanced.